sigvartmh/fw-nrfconnect-nrf-1/samples/nrf9160/aws_fota/README.rst

    .. warning::
       * The sample will overwrite the certificates stored with the configured :option:`security tag <CLOUD_CERT_SEC_TAG>`.
-        By default, these are the preprogrammed certificates for nRF Cloud.
-        Make sure to update the security tag to prevent overwriting the nRF Cloud certificates.
       * You should provision the certificates only once and then update the sample configuration to use the existing certificates.
         When provisioning the certificates, they are stored in the application binary and visible in the modem trace information, which is a security risk.